pucrs-automated-planning/final-assignment/htn/README.md

 Students who wish to use HTN planning for their projects may choose not to implement a planner, suggested projects include:

+- Exploration of JSHOP2 external calls (using the ``call`` statement) to take advantage of specific solvers.
 - Send me your ideas!